Manchester, Chesterfield County, Virginia

 Manchester is a census-designated place in northern Chesterfield County, Virginia, United States.
 The population as of the 2010 Census was 10,804.

 Description

 Manchester is one of Chesterfield County's 25 designated "communities"; it borders Southside Richmond to the west, but is not to be confused with the city's Manchester neighborhood.

+Demographics

+Manchester was first listed as a census designated place in the 2010 U.S. census formed out of part of the Bon Air CDP and additional area.